-Both Jessica and Tye, along with several other people in attendance at the game, mentioned seeing a man in the parking lot of the ball field whose presence was unsettling.
+Both Jessica and Tye mentioned seeing a man in the parking lot of the ball field who creeped them out.
 The known facts about this person, whom no one at the game and -seemingly – no one anywhere knew, are this:

 He was a white male age 23-38 with a short mustache and beard and black or salt-and-pepper hair.
 He was around 180 pounds and 6 feet tall.

-Some who heard him speak describe his accent as “hillbilly,” and both Jessica and Tye described him as creepy.
-In Jessica’s account of that night, recorded in 2015, she said that she first noticed the man while she was playing with Morgan and Tye near a large sand pile, and that he was leaning against a truck, watching them play.
+Some who heard him speak described his accent as “hillbilly.”
+Both Jessica and Tye described him as “creepy.”
+In Jessica’s account of that night, recorded in 2015, she said that she first noticed the man while she was playing with Morgan and Tye near a large sand pile.
+He leaned against a truck, watching them play.

 The truck is an important factor in the incident because everyone who described it noted very distinctive details.
-According to eyewitnesses, the truck was a Ford pickup truck with dull red paint and a “low wheelbase.”
-On the back of the truck was a camper with curtains covering the windows that was several feet too short for the truck bed.
+According to eyewitnesses, the truck was a Ford pickup truck.
+It had dull red paint and a “low wheelbase.”
+On the back of the truck sat a camper with curtains covering the windows.
+It was several feet too short for the truck bed.
 There was a large dent on the rear of the truck on the passenger side.

-Minutes after Colleen approached the Little League coach, the police were called and were at the park in just 6 minutes (the police department is just a couple streets over).
-In the initial days after the disappearance, police learned that there had been two other attempted abduction events nearby that could be related to Morgan’s.
+Minutes after Colleen approached the Little League coach, she called the police.
+They arrived at the park in just 6 minutes (the police department is just a couple streets over).
+In the initial days after the disappearance, police learned of two other attempted abduction events nearby.

-On June 9, in Alma, a little girl at a laundromat was almost lured into a red truck by a man, but her mother prevented her from being taken.
-Also, on June 10, the day after Morgan’s disappearance, in Fort Smith, a city about 20 minutes west of Alma, a man with the same description as Morgan’s abductor attempted to lure a 9-year-old girl into the men’s restroom of a convenience store.
+On June 9, in Alma, a little girl at a laundromat was almost lured into a red truck by a man.
+Her mother prevented her from being taken.
+The second event occurred on June 10, the day after Morgan’s disappearance.
+A man with the same description as Morgan’s abductor attempted to lure a 9-year-old girl into the men’s restroom of a convenience store in Fort Smith, a city about 20 minutes west of Alma.

-Either of these incidents could have been coincidence since tensions around children being abducted were so high, but at least one – the laundromat incident – is thought by many to be the same man who ultimately successfully abducted Morgan.
+Were these incidents coincidence?
+Tensions ran high in regards to children being abducted.
+At least one – the laundromat incident – is thought to involve the same man who ultimately successfully abducted Morgan.

 The Investigation: Heartbreak & Hope

-All of the right steps were taken at each step of this heartbreaking incident: a mother at a family event who could literally see her daughter running with friends in her green Girl Scout tshirt and bright white sneakers moments before she disappeared; two young friends who not only provided information about Morgan’s last steps, but also were observant enough to immediately mention the creepy man; and police who were on the scene within minutes of Morgan disappearing.
+All of the right steps were taken at each step of this heartbreaking incident.
+A mother at a family event who could literally see her daughter running with friends in her green Girl Scout tshirt and bright white sneakers moments before she disappeared.
+Two young friends who provided information about Morgan’s last steps and were observant enough to immediately mention the creepy man.
+Police who were on the scene within minutes of Morgan’s disappearance.

 But still, the case would prove to be vexing for police and Morgan’s family.

 The information they had that night was pretty much the information they had overall.
-This was despite over 4,000 leads pouring in to the Alma Police Department after the incident was picked up by national newscasts.
-The police department actually purchased a storage shed to keep all the file cabinets of information they had on just this case.
+This was despite over 4,000 leads pouring in to the Alma Police Department after national newscasts picked up the incident.
+The police department actually purchased a storage shed to keep all the file cabinets of information they had on just this one case.

-Colleen, Morgan’s mother, took up residence in the Alma Fire Department building for 6 weeks after the disappearance because she did not want to go home until Morgan was found.
-She occupied her time with posting flyers all over town, getting the information out to whomever could help her, and even contacting President Bill Clinton for help.
+Colleen, Morgan’s mother, took up residence in the Alma Fire Department building for 6 weeks after the disappearance.
+She refused to go home to Ozark until Morgan was found.
+Her time was spent posting flyers all over town, getting the information out to whomever could help her, and even contacting President Bill Clinton for help.